gharials/dev-path/docs/internet-web/web-pages.md

 HTML defines the content of a web page, which means the things we want to show to the user on browser.
 Browser knows how to read an HTML document and display it to the user.

+### HTML elements

+In an HTML document, elements are organized as a [hierarchy](../programming/mental-models.md#hierarchy).
+HTML elements are described with _tags_.
+A tag describes what kind of element an element is. _Attributes_ of a tag gives information about the element.

+??? note "Concept: Attributes in HTML tags and in JavaScript objects"

+    Attributes are like properties of a JavaScript object.

 ### How HTML forms work

 Only _displaying data_ to users is not sufficient for a real-world website.
 It must also be able to _take data_ from users.
 In HTML, forms are used for that.
 A form is just an HTML element.
 It has a number of nested input elements of various types and a submit button.
 When a user clicks the submit button, all the inputs in the form are passed (*submitted*) to the server through an HTTP request.